 Your Age

-Age and pre-existing conditions interact to increase premiums.
-A 70-year-old with diabetes pays more than a 40-year-old with the same condition because the age-related risk compounds with the condition risk.
+Age and pre-existing conditions interact to push premiums upward.
+A 70-year-old with diabetes faces a higher premium than a 40-year-old with the same condition because the age-related risk compounds with the condition risk.
+Premium jumps are common at age thresholds of 65, 70, 75, and 80.

 📋